1972–73 Memphis Tams season: ABA Draft

-Dispersal Draft
+ABA Dispersal Draft

 Sometime after Charles O. Finley bought the Memphis Pros, the franchise would officially be renamed into the Memphis Tams.
 Not long after that, they would debut their new team name in what would become the ABA's first ever dispersal draft done on July 13, 1972.
 This dispersal draft would occur after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians"), with Memphis themselves avoiding the same fate as them this season due to their new ownership taking over this season.
 Unlike the main draft the ABA did during the months of March and April, this draft would last for only six rounds as a one day deal and would have the nine remaining inaugural ABA teams, including the recently renamed Tams, selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
 Any players from either franchise that wouldn't be selected during this draft would be placed on waivers and enter free agency afterward.
 Interestingly, only 42 total players were selected by the nine remaining ABA teams at the time of the dispersal draft, meaning everyone else that was available from both teams was considered a free agent to the ABA not long afterward.
 Not only that, but the Tams would start out this draft with the #1 draft pick in the event, as well as become both one of four teams (alongside the Carolina Cougars, Dallas Chaparrals, and Denver Rockets) to have multiple first round draft picks and one of two teams alongside the Virginia Squires to utilize all six rounds of the dispersal draft at hand.
 With all that said, the following players were either Floridians or Condors players that the recently renamed Memphis Tams acquired during this dispersal draft.